lingxuez/URSM/README.md

 ## R wrapper
+Usually we recommend to use the python script directly.
-We also provide a simple R wrapper for the python script.
-This wrapper calls the python script and passes in the parameters from R. The output will be stored under the directory specified by `out_dir` (see the previous section for more details of the output results).
-In R, run
+But if you really prefer to work in R, we provided a basic R wrapper `scUnif_wrapper.R`.
+This wrapper simply calls the python script and passes along the parameters from R. The output will be stored in files, under your specified directory.
+Please see the previous section for details of the output results.

+Specifically, in R, run

 ```{r}
 source("scUnif_wrapper.R") ## change this to the path to this file on your machine